JayshreeMishra/JayshreeMishra/README.md

 ---

 ## 💡 Looking Ahead
-I am eager to collaborate on innovative projects and explore opportunities in data science and AI.
+I am eager to collaborate on innovative projects and explore opportunities in data science and ML.